-Moreland lived in Arkansas until he was about 13 when his family moved to Pasadena, CA. Moreland grew up in the same neighborhood as Jackie Robinson, who was a friend of the family.
+Moreland was the son of Nathaniel E. Moreland Sr. and Lizzie (nee Braddock) Moreland.3 He grew up near England, AR and Pine Bluff, AR, before moving to Pasadena, CA when he was about 16.4 Thereafter, Moreland grew up in the same neighborhood as Jackie Robinson, who was a friend of the family.
 Moreland and Robinson both attended Muir High School in Pasadena and played baseball.
 Afterwards, Moreland attended Pasadena Junior College and the University of Redlands.

 In 1939, he and Robinson played together on a semi-pro baseball team and won the state championship.
 The following summer, Moreland sought a job as a professional baseball pitcher, catching on with the Baltimore Elite Giants of the Negro National League.
 After graduating in 1941, Moreland signed with Tampico Alijadores of the Mexican League.
 He did well, and his performance drew attention, and in 1942, Moreland and Jackie Robinson were discussed as possible candidate to play with the Chicago White Sox.
 However, no contracts were offered.
 In addition, late that year, Moreland was among a group of Negro League players who were offered tryouts in the all-white Pacific Coast League.
 However, by the time tryouts came in the spring of 1943, the offers were withdrawn.
 Consequently, the PCL was not integrated until 1948.